mediagrid/capacitor-native-audio/README.md

 initialize(params: AudioPlayerDefaultParams) => Promise<{ success: boolean; }>
 ```

+Initialize the audio source.
+Prepares the audio to be played, buffers and such.

+Should be called after callbacks are registered (e.g. `onAudioReady`).

 | Param        | Type                                                                          |
 | ------------ | ----------------------------------------------------------------------------- |
 | **`params`** | <code><a href="#audioplayerdefaultparams">AudioPlayerDefaultParams</a></code> |

 **Returns:** <code>Promise&lt;{ success: boolean; }&gt;</code>

+**Since:** 1.0.0

 --------------------